jlowellwofford/sc25-flux-eks/02-module2-flux-lammps/README.md

 helm uninstall lammps
 ```

-### Advanced Scheduling Scenarios

-TBA

-- Can we do something with fluxbind (topology) if it's ready?
-Or do the side quests go here?

 You are done with this module.
 If you would like to use or modify the LAMMPS container, we have provided the Docker build assets in [docker](docker).
 Use the navigation below to move to the next module.

 ---